• 25 Mar, 2026

 Image

-• Attempting to chip away the boulder using a small tool
+• Attempting to chip away small parts of the rock with a tool

 Mental Struggle and Isolation